akash-kodre/weather-information-service/weather-information-service/README.md

 ### Future considerations ###

-This simplest form for demostrating Springboot rest microservice to manage single weather record for each city with basic validation.
+This is simplest form of demonstrating Springboot rest microservice to manage single weather record for each city with basic validation.
 In future this can be made extensible by considering:
 - Create seperate entities for City and Weather records.
 - Managing different temperature units.
 - Managing weather through Enums.